scshafe/scshafe.github.io/_posts/2023-12-1-terminal-devices.markdown

 **console** - the shell interface for directly interacting with a system without using an graphical environment.

-**xterm** - an application in a graphical environment* used to connect to a pty master/slave pair.
-It simulates the functionality of the console
+**xterm** - an example of a graphical terminal application used to simulate the functionality of the console.
+It interfaces with the master pty device.
+Other terminal applications (e.g. gnome-terminal, konsole, alacrity. "gnome-terminal" is the default on Ubuntu)

-**tty** - (not discussed in this post) The drivers/devices associated with old terminal hardware.
-Note: in the /dev folder.
+**tty** - refers to both tty drivers (aka LKM's, meaning the code itself) as well as the logical devices (aka character device in the `/dev` folder)

-**master pty** - the device file, i.e. the **instance** of pty driver code actively running, interfaced by the console application
+**master pty** - the device file, i.e. the **instance** of pty driver code actively running, interfaced from the xterm application

-**slave pty** the device file being interfaced from the shell and command applications.
+**slave pty** the device file created when xterm being interfaced from the shell and command applications.
 Note: in the `/dev` diretory, pty devices are listed under `/dev/pts`

-**shell** - a program that can be used to interface with the operating system and run programs
+**shell** - a program that offers a scripting environment to run commands and interface with the system.
+Common ones include:
+- bash (default on Ubuntu)
+- sh
+- zsh (default on macOS)

 <!-- **hardware device** - the above "devices" refer to instances of running software.
 This is a physical hardware device that exists on the motherboard.